 I’ve struggled to find good numbers in Maine for personal injury verdicts in personal injury cases.
 I found some data that indicates that the average jury verdict in Maine is a little over $27,000 in personal injury case generally and $15,000.
-But these statistics are 10 years-old.
+But these statistics are pretty old.

-Slightly more recently, Berman & Simmons reports that from October 1998 through January 2006, there were 222 personal injury verdicts in Maine in which the Plaintiff prevailed.
+In a slightly more recent study, there were 222 personal injury verdicts in Maine in which the Plaintiff prevailed.
 These verdicts totaled about $45 million which comes about to an average that is approximately $200,000.
 What good is this data?
-Probably not much because the verdicts are self reporting which means lawyers eager to publish their successes – both plaintiffs’ and defendants lawyers – are unduly represented.
+Probably not much because the verdicts are self-reporting, which means lawyers eager to publish their successes – both plaintiffs’ and defendants’ lawyers – are unduly represented.

 So, ultimately, I don’t have much to tell you about Maine verdicts.